 If you can't exercise your Fido enough, then it may not be the best choice for you.

 RELATED: 40 Best Dog Breeds for Women

-Another rare breed that might not be the most silent of dogs compared to many others already mentioned, the Sloughi is somewhat instinctively unwelcome towards strangers due to its stubbornness, but highly committed to maintaining the atmosphere you prefer after you train them.
+Another rare breed that might not be the most silent of dogs than many others already mentioned.
+The Sloughi is somewhat instinctively unwelcome towards strangers due to its stubbornness but highly committed to maintaining the atmosphere you prefer after you train them.

 22. English Bulldog

 Known for their laziness, you may not be surprised to see the English Bulldog on this list of the quietest dog breeds.